-- Clarifying changes to incorporate provisions in law allowing qualifying patients between 18 and 21 years old with a recognition card to enter and remain on the premises of a retail store with a medical marijuana endorsement.
+- Clarifying changes to incorporate provisions in law allowing qualifying patients between 18 and 21 years old with a recognition card to enter and remain on the premises of a retail store with a medical marijuana

+- endorsement.
 Additional provisions for qualifying patients with recognition cards under the age of 18 are also included.
-Changes are consistent with allowances in statute and will ensure licensees have proper information regarding the privileges of qualifying patients under age 21. - Adjustments to require records be kept for 5 years, consistent with Dept. of Revenue recordkeeping requirements.
+Changes are consistent with allowances in statute and will ensure licensees have proper information regarding the privileges of qualifying patients under age 21. - Adjustments to require records be kept for 5 years, consistent with Dept. of Revenue recordkeeping requirements. - Addition of "Only a designated provider may purchase products for a qualifying patient under the age of eighteen who holds a valid recognition card."
+This language is added to ensure requirements are clear.